typestack/class-validator/README.md

 validate(post, { skipMissingProperties: true });
 ```

+When skipping missing properties, sometimes you want not to skip all missing properties, some of them maybe required
+for you, even if skipMissingProperties is set to true.
+For such cases you should use `@IsDefined()` special decorator.

 ## Validation groups

 In different situations you may want to use different validation schemas of the same object.